volumio/volumio-plugins/plugins/audio_interface/FusionDsp/readme.md

     - DRC-FIR to create filter with an impulse

 For all
-- Progressiv Loudness with threshold setting
+- Progressiv Loudness with threshold setting - sort of equal loudness curve
 - Auto gain
 - Toggle with/without effect
 - Separate volume level for left an right